full-path/ridesheet/src/terms.md

 # RideSheet Terms of Service

+**Service Provider:** Full Path LLC
 **Last Updated:** December 26, 2025

 ## 1. Acceptance of Terms

-By using RideSheet, you agree to these Terms of Service.
+By using RideSheet, you agree to these Terms of Service between you and Full Path LLC ("we," "us," "our").
 If you do not agree, do not install or use RideSheet.

+**About RideSheet:**
+RideSheet is developed and maintained by Full Path LLC, an Oregon limited liability company.

 **Who these terms apply to:**